-The load carrier was unveiled on September 2 by Mayor Pieter Oud.
-The statue was on the facade of the rebuilt warehouse 'De Firsteling' on the Rijnhaven of Pakhuismeesteren (which was later taken over by Steinweg).
-It concerned a symbol for the completion of the reconstruction of the tank installation at Eerste Petroleumhaven, the completion of the warehouses Celebes, Borneo and Sumatra on the Wilhelminakade and the renovation of 'De Firsteling' - all owned by the Pakhuismeesteren company.
-A poem was engraved on the base, written by the oldest partner HGJ de Monchy:
+The load carrier was unveiled on September 2, 1950 by Mayor Pieter Oud.
+The statue was located on the facade of the rebuilt warehouse 'De Eersteeling' on the Rijnhaven of Pakhuismeesteren (which was later taken over by Steinweg).
+It was a symbol for the completion of the reconstruction of the refueling installation at the Eerste Petroleumhaven, the completion of the warehouses Celebes, Borneo and Sumatra at the Wilhelminakade and the renovation of 'De Eersteeling' - all owned by the Pakhuismeesteren company.
+A poem was chiselled on the plinth, written by the oldest partner HGJ de Monchy:

 "What was meaninglessly destroyed